For the average family's financial calendar, this time of year signals the return of back-to-school expenses.

 Use the same approach when it comes to supplies.
 Take a look at the items required for your student and determine what you may already have at home, and what you can shop smartly for.
 Consider pooling resources with other families to take advantage of volume discounts and sales.

-Beyond the two biggies of wardrobe and supplies come other less-thought-of expenses, like meals, medical, travel, and extracurriculars.
+Beyond the two biggies of wardrobe and supplies come other less-thought-of expenses, like meals, medical, travel and extracurricular activities.
 Don't neglect these areas in your budget, and take time to weigh your options.
 When it comes to meals, consider the convenience and nutritional value of school lunches and snacks versus food you prepare yourself and build the cost of your choice into your budget.
 Be aware of your school's policy on immunizations and see what's covered by your insurance—or which ones you can access free at health fairs or community clinics.
 Factor in any costs to get your students to and from schools and activities, including gas, public transportation, school bus, or carpool expenses.
 Find out how much extracurricular activities (e.g., athletics, music, art) cost, and account for related expenses such as uniforms, membership dues, private lessons, field trips, and snacks.